heptarch/heptarch.github.io/drafts/demon.md

   ⁂
   </p>

-Ȣ. The currents are stilled; the ocean a mirror of welcoming infinitude.
+Ȣ. <!--The currents are stilled; the ocean a mirror of welcoming infinitude.
 Ellen leaves her new friends by the breakwater and returns to the tunnels beneath the House.
 <i>What have you found now?</i>
 One of a thousand doors leads to Euston; each door leading to a thousand tunnels, stretched in webs of otherspace and undisentanglable complexity across the bright whorl of the galaxy.
-Expanding through the network, she feels as if she is becoming her true self once more.
+Expanding through the network, she feels as if she is becoming her true self once more.-->

 <i>Child, what should you like to do?</i>